getreu/tp-note/docs/source/tpnote--manpage.md

 some additional filters, e.g.: '`tag`', '`trim_tag`', '`stem`', '`cut`', '`heading`', '`linkname`', '`linktarget`', '`linktitle`' and '`ext`'.

 A filter is always used together with a variable.
-Here some examples:
+Here are some examples:

 * '`{{ path | filename }}`' returns the final component of '`{{ path }}`'.
   If '`{{ path }}`' points to a file, the filter returns the complete